What is the CCYB Travel Program?

 Uniforms and Equipment:

-Basketballs are provided by the program for each player.
+Basketballs are provided by the program for each team.
 Each player is expected to have a uniform and shoes and mouth guard (highly recommended) are NOT included in the program cost.

 If you will be purchasing your own basketballs, please note the proper basketball size: